 Detail taken from Reflection, Oranges – Still life Masterclass, Will Kemp, Acrylic on board

-If you want to take your still life paintings further and learn how to paint more complex reflective surfaces (and discover how simple they can be) I will be releasing my new Still life Masterclass Course later this week, look out for the Introductory 50% offer for Art School readers.
+If you want to take your still life paintings further and learn how to paint more complex reflective surfaces (and discover how simple they can be) you should have a look at the Still life Acrylic Masterclass Course.